anweisen/JustMotd/README.md

 # JustMotd

-A configurable socket server written in rust responding to packets via the minecraft protocol, providing a motd and disconnect information - for discontinued server projects
+A configurable socket server written in rust responding to packets via the minecraft protocol, providing a motd and disconnect information - for discontinued server projects or maintenance

 ## Setup